 Ian Whiteley is a Performance Poet and Singer/Songwriter who was born in Wakefield but lives in Wigan.
 In 2013 he published his first collection of poetry, ‘A Step Towards Winter’, which collated poems he had written from the age of 15 up to the date of publication.
 ‘The Cycle Of The Scarecrow’, his second collection of poems, was published in 2016.
-He has produced 4 albums of poetry set to music, with his writing partners Martin Heaton and John Kettle from The Music Projects studio in Wigan, under the guise of The Crows Of Albion.
+He has produced 5 albums of poetry set to music, with his writing partners Martin Heaton and John Kettle from The Music Projects studio in Wigan, under the guise of The Crows Of Albion.
 The first, ‘Poetic License’, brought together some of the material from ‘A Step Towards Winter’ and was released in 2013.The second, ‘Still In The War, Boys!’ catalogued some of the events of the first world war from Declaration to Armistice.
 The third was titled ‘Here There Be Demons’ and was released in 2015 and the fourth 'Screaming Blue Murder' was released in 2018.
-In January 2019 he also released a spoken word/poetry CD entitled 'Black & White & Read All Over'
+In January 2019 he also released a spoken word/poetry CD entitled 'Black & White & Read All Over'.
+His latest music album is titled 'Crowlore' and was released in January 2021

 His Write Out Loud profile page, the site where he blogs all his poetry, has over 550,000 views.
-He took up hosting duties for Wigan's Write Out Loud open mic poetry sessions in March 2019.
+He took up hosting duties for Wigan's Write Out Loud open mic poetry sessions at The Old Courts in Wigan in March 2019 - which runs on the 2nd Thursday of the month (he also hosts a Zoom open mic session for poets on the 4th Thursday of the month) .

 Ian / The Crows Of Albion can be found on Facebook – or: